nstack/stackhut/README.md

  * On Linux, `pip3 install stackhut --user` (you may need to install Python 3 first - it's installed by default on newer distros).

 _Note_ - StackHut requires [Docker](www.docker.com) to be installed  - on OSX/Windows download [Docker Toolbox](https://www.docker.com/docker-toolbox) and on Linux we recommend using your distro version.

+### Follow the tutorial

+An in-depth tutorial showing how to create, call and deploy a simple service can be found in the [user manual](http://docs.stackhut.com/getting_started/tutorial.html).